Chalk's International Airlines

 Chalk's International Airlines, formerly Chalk's Ocean Airways, was an airline with its headquarters on the grounds of Fort Lauderdale-Hollywood International Airport in unincorporated Broward County, Florida near Fort Lauderdale.
 It operated scheduled seaplane services to the Bahamas.
 Its main base was Miami Seaplane Base (MPB) until 2001, with a hub at Fort Lauderdale-Hollywood International Airport.
-On September 30, 2007, the United States Department of Transportation revoked the flying charter for the airline, and later that year, the airline ceased operations.
+On September 30, 2007, the United States Department of Transportation revoked the flying charter for the airline, and later that year, the airline ceased operations after nearly 90 years of flying.

 History

 The airline was founded by Arthur Burns "Pappy" Chalk, and started ad-hoc charter operations as the Red Arrow Flying Service in 1917 flying a floatplane.
-After "Pappy" Chalk served in the Army Air Service in World War I, he returned to Miami and commenced scheduled service between Miami and Bimini in the Bahamas in February 1919 as Chalk's Flying Service.
+After "Pappy" Chalk served in the Army Air Service in World War I, he returned to Miami.
+The company claimed to have commenced scheduled service between Miami and Bimini in the Bahamas in February 1919 as Chalk's Flying Service.
 Chalk's first base was a beach umbrella on the Miami shore of Biscayne Bay.
 In 1926 a landfill island, Watson Island, was created in Biscayne Bay close to Miami.
 Chalk's built an air terminal there, and operated from the island for the next 75 years.

 During Prohibition, Chalk's was a major source of alcohol smuggled from the Bahamas to the United States.

-Pappy Chalk sold the airline to a friend in 1966, but continued to be involved in the daily operations of the airline until he retired in 1975.
+Pappy Chalk sold the airline to his friend in 1966, but continued to be involved in the daily operations of the airline until he retired in 1975.
 He died in 1977 at the age of 88.

 In the early 1970s, Frakes Aviation bought the rights to the aircraft and began a conversion program, replacing the old Pratt & Whitney R-1340 Wasp radial engines with Pratt & Whitney Canada PT6 turboprops.
 By 1985 three of Chalk's eight Grumman Mallards had been converted, with five ex-military piston engined Grumman Albatross aircraft making up the balance of the fleet.

 In 1974, Resorts International purchased Chalk's Airlines, which became the primary air carrier to Paradise Island near the Bahamian capital of Nassau, where Resorts International owned and operated hotels and other resort facilities.
 After Resorts International constructed a short take off and landing (STOL) runway on Paradise Island and switched to using STOL-capable de Havilland Canada DHC-7 Dash 7 turboprop aircraft operated by subsidiary Paradise Island Airlines, it sold Chalk's in 1991 to United Capital Corporation, an Illinois-based investment firm (which was not affiliated with United Airlines).